The following is a list of the 2018 state holidays and the dates on which they are observed:

 |Labor Day||Monday||September 3, 2018|

 |Lincoln's Birthday||Friday||November 23, 2018|

-All full-time, part-time and hourly employees occupying permanent positions must be compensated for all holidays listed above, unless otherwise provided by statue.
-To be eligible for compensation, the employee must be in pay status during the week in which the holiday is observed.
-Employees are not compensated for holidays which are observed prior to the first workday of employment or for holidays which are observed after their last workday of employment.
-Full-time, part-time or hourly employees occupying permanent positions who are not scheduled to work on the dates listed above, and who do not work, shall receive holiday pay equal to one-tenth of their base biweekly salary or may elect to be credited with compensatory time off, subject to the approval of the state.
-Employees occupying permanent full-time, part-time or hourly positions who do work on the holiday are entitled to payment for the hours worked and to the option of either payment equal to one-tenth of their base bi-weekly salary or compensatory time off for the holiday at the employee's discretion.
+All full-time, part-time and hourly employees occupying permanent positions must be compensated for all holidays listed above, in the following circumstances.
+To be eligible for compensation, the employee must be in pay status during the week in which the holiday is observed; however, employees are not compensated for holidays which are observed prior to the first workday of employment or for holidays which are observed after their last workday of employment.
+Compensation for holidays for eligible active full-time employees is 7.5 hours of compensatory time off or 7.5 multiplied by the employee’s base hourly rate.
+Eligible part-time or hourly employees on permanent appointment will receive holiday pay or compensatory time off calculated as one-tenth of the regular biweekly hours assigned, rounded to the nearest quarter-hour.
+Eligible employees who are required to work on a holiday will be compensated for the hours worked and may opt to receive holiday pay or compensatory time off.
+Eligible employees not required to work will receive holiday pay.
+For this purpose, the term “eligible employees” applies to employees in state civil service except Institutional Teachers at the Indiana School for the Deaf and the Indiana School for the Blind/Visually Impaired, and police officers who have elected a 28-day work period in accordance with 31 IAC 5-7-8(b).
 Intermittent and temporary employees shall not receive holiday pay.
 Intermittent and temporary employees who work on a date indicated above will be paid for the hours worked.